Top Data Analytics Technology Trends 2021

 As AI gets more mainstream, the requirements for explainable AI is going to get even more vocal.
 Explainable can help disperse the AI black box by giving the human operators insights into the advanced data analytics decision model that it used to arrive at its final decision.
 With so many different models running in production, AIOps will be vital to keep the models streamlined and efficient for the data scientists.
 Platforms like DataRobot, which simplifies model development, deployment and ML/ AI operations are going to get more popular within enterprise AI use cases.

-Quantum computing gets a place on this list, not for the volume of business that it is going to drive in 2021, but for the sheer ingenuity that it will bring to companies who are able to apply and deploy it to their business use cases.
+Quantum computing gets a place on the top data analytics trends list, not for the volume of business that it is going to drive in 2021, but for the sheer ingenuity that it will bring to companies who are able to apply and deploy it to their business use cases.
 The fundamental block of traditional computing is the bit, which can store one of two values - 0 or 1.
 Quantum computing transcends this primary limitation, and the qubit ( binary equivalent in the quantum world) can store a 0, or 1 or any set of superposed values of the qubit’s possible states.

 Granted, that this technology which permeates our daily lives, as the fundamental principle using which semiconductors are designed and is known to describe how nature behaves to an astonishing degree of accuracy, has yet not been commercialized to a large scale within the computing world.
 But forward-looking organizations are already taking the steps, using quantum computing to solve problems of a scale unimaginable to traditional computers.